setuser1/Cyber-Corp/README.md

-# People pEPoeopeo {eople, Listen here guys,\n Your leader setuser1 is here to inform you that your coding lang sucks compared to C and asm.
+# People pEPoeopeo {eople, Listen here guys, Your leader setuser1 is here to inform you that your coding lang sucks compared to C and asm.